mgsanj/python-classes/whatispython.md

 # What is Python? #
 Python is an *object-oriented language* and is known for it's code *readability*.
 Now, what does all of this mean?

 Object-oriented programming basically means that Python puts things into individual boxes.
-Each boz has a label that encompasses the contents.
+Each box has a label that encompasses the contents.
 This basically means that a certain object (box) has it's own properties (contents) which you can reuse throughout your program.